 - 3. Jobs in Indian Companies and other MNCs

 - 4. Improving business and personal relationship

 - 5. Improve your Brain Power

-There was a time when learning a foreign language was considered as an extracurricular activity or extra qualification.
+There was a time when learning a foreign language was considered as a secondary qualification.
 However, today, thanks to globalization and rising demand, students are opting for full-time careers.